SNodeC/snode.c/README.md

 All what needs to be done is to implement a pure virtual method `create()`witch expects a pointer to a `core::socket::stream::SocketConnection` as argument and returns a concrete application SocketContext.

 The `core::socket::stream::SocketConnection` object involved is managed internally by SNode.C and represents the *physical connection* between the server and a client.
-This `core::socket::stream::SocketConnection` is used internally by the `core::socket::stream::SocketContext` to handle the physical data transfer between server and client.
+Such a `core::socket::stream::SocketConnection` is needed by the `core::socket::stream::SocketContext` to handle the physical data transfer between server and client.

 #### Echo-Server ContextFactory

 The `create()` method of our `EchoServerContextFactory` returns the `EchoServerContext` whose implementation is presented in the [SocketContexts](#SocketContexts) section below.

+Note, that the pointer to the  `core::socket::stream::SocketConnection` is passed as argument to the constructor of our `EchoServerContext`.

 ``` c++
 #include "EchoServerContext.h"